-Enclosures should not be on public display, and kept away from people and domestic animals, sheltered from the weather.
+Enclosures must not be on public display, must be kept away from people and domestic animals, and sheltered from the weather.
 Noise should be minimised and enclosures must be kept clean, hygienic and clear of obstacles or hazards.
 Wildlife that form social groups in the wild should be housed with wildlife of an appropriate age and gender of the same species.
 Wildlife should be individually identifiable when housed together.